 It is vital to have a lawyer involved in construction injury cases as early as possible.
 If you are facing the aftermath of a construction accident, we will help you navigate the challenges these cases present and make sure that you get the compensation you deserve.
 If you or someone you know has been hurt in a construction accident, call us.

 Finally, if you need a Construction Injury Lawyer or a wrongful death lawyer, Dan Street at STREET LAW FIRM is here for you.
-Contact our legal staff if you’d like a free no-obligation consultation with your construction injury case.
+Furthermore, contact our legal staff if you’d like a free no-obligation consultation with your construction injury case.